dwjoyce/pythonbook/chapters/Grouping data together.rst

 All of these things would have been much harder to do by ourselves - Python is great at helping out in this way.
 There is so much to what Python offers, but here we have at least given a brief overview.

 We will learn how to dip into a list to fetch individual items (or a section of the list) in the next chapter.
-We learn how to step over a list, one item at a time, in two chapters time.
+We learn how to step over a list, one item at a time, in the chapter after next.
 All this will make our programs easier to write.

 Rock, Paper, Scissors
 ---------------------